menacit/logging_course/01-vocabulary_and_basics.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Jeena Paradies (CC BY 2.0)" -->
 ## Cost of analysis
-Someone needs to analyze/act on the collected data.
+Someone needs to analyze/act on the collected data/alerts.

 Expensive and hard to recruit, especially for 24/7 operations.